 Jai Smith is a recent graduate from the University of Arizona receiving his degree in Sociology with a minor in Social Justice and Gender Concepts.
 He was the director for the student run organization ASUA Pride Alliance for two years and worked with the feminist organization the Women’s Resource Center for a year.
 He grew up in Tucson and was an Eon youth and heavily involved in his high school Gay Straight Alliance.
 Jai is excited to be working in Eon now as the iTEAM/ALLY Health Education Specialist and the opportunity to give back to the community that helped him when he was younger.
 He’s super friendly, so come by and say hi!

 CODAC iTEAM Therapist

 Joe is employed by CODAC as EON’s therapist.
 Born and raised in Chicago, Joe moved with his family to Tucson in 2001.
 He immediately enrolled in the UofA where he received a BA in Women’s Studies.
-After working at SAAF for a year as a health educator he began pursing his MSW at ASU.
+After working at SAAF for a year as a health educator he began pursuing his MSW at ASU.
 He has since worked in the mental health field with families and youth in a variety of settings.
 In 2010 he went to healing arts school in Tempe where he studied hypnotherapy, reiki and spiritual studies.
 Joe has been involved with EON for 10 years as a participant, volunteer, intern and now employee.
 He recently wrote a book on spirituality, sexuality and gender which he hopes to see published in the next year.

 iTEAM Case Manager